6 Dec 2018 • BLOG - News

 What is an SMTP port?

-Let’s start with what is a port.
+Let’s start with what a port is.

 If we are talking about a networking port, it’s not like the ports that let you charge your computer or plug in your mouse to your computer.
 Ports actually have a very specific and very well defined meaning when it comes to digital communications